-Fil-Australian Luke Gebbie broke the decade old Philippine swimming national record of the Men’s 100m Freestyle event at the NSW State Open Championships held at the Sydney Olympic Park Aquatic Centre in New South Wales, Australia, Friday evening.
+Fil-Kiwi Luke Gebbie broke the decade old Philippine swimming national record of the Men’s 100m Freestyle event at the NSW State Open Championships held at the Sydney Olympic Park Aquatic Centre in New South Wales, Australia, Friday evening.

 Twenty two year-old Gebbie, who clocked 51.36 in the 100m Free morning prelims, stormed his way to a new Philippine national record time of 50.84 in the evening finals, breaking Charlie Walker’s 50.96 record that was clocked at the 25th Southeast Asian Games in Vientaine, Laos last in 2009.

 The Men’s 100m Freestyle record was previously held by Ryan Papa from August 1997 to August 2007 with his record time of 52.07 clocked at the 1997 SEA Games in Jakarta, Indonesia.

 It was then broken by Miguel Molina (51.11) a the Japan International Open in Tokyo in 2007, and again broken by Charlie Walker (50.96) at the 2009 SEA Games, and again broken by Gebbie yesterday.

 Born to a Filipino mother and Kiwi father, Gebbie has been a member of Philippine Swimming Incorporated since last year, hoping to represent the country at this year’s Southeast Asian Games that we are hosting, and eventually qualify for Tokyo Olympic Games in 2020.